The #1 SEO Mistake Business Owners Make and How to Fix It

 Nurture Customers Who Are Not Yet Ready to Buy

 One of the best kept secrets in marketing is that it's easiest and least expensive to sell to customers who have already bought from you.
-Cycle those customers back through your website with repeat touch points presented by high quality email content.
+Cycle those customers back through your website with repeat touch points presented by high quality email content and see how you can increase the CLV (customer lifetime value means the amount of money a customer spends with you over their lifetime) by reselling or cross selling your offerings.

 A significant portion of your marketing efforts should be budgeted toward retention because it will drive down marketing costs and create efficiencies in your marketing strategy that lead to profitability.